The planning application for Deepmore Solar Farm has now been submitted to South Staffordshire Council with the reference 23/00931/FULM

 SOLAR FARM

-Renewable Connections has submitted an application for a ground mount utility scale solar farm with capacity up to 22.5MW in Four Ashes, South Staffordshire (known as the ‘Deepmore Solar Farm’).
-Once operational, the project would supply enough power for up to 7,854 homes in the first year of generation and make a valuable contribution towards tackling the climate emergency in Staffordshire and the wider UK.
+Renewable Connections has received planning consent for a ground mount utility scale solar farm with capacity up to 22.5MW in Four Ashes, South Staffordshire (known as the ‘Deepmore Solar Farm’).
+Once operational, the project will supply enough power for up to 7,854 homes in the first year of generation and make a valuable contribution towards tackling the climate emergency in Staffordshire and the wider UK.

 Renewable Connections has undertaken consultation to inform local communities of our proposed plans and invite any feedback to shape the submission details.